csknk/binary-search-c-/README.md

 	}
 }
 ```
-This method required a bit nore thought in order to calculate the middle index and the new length for the next recursive call.
+This method required a bit more thought in order to calculate the middle index and the new length for the next recursive call.